dipaish/OS22/docs/index.md

 - *Docker Store* - A [registry](https://store.docker.com/) of Docker images, where you can find trusted and enterprise ready containers, plugins, and Docker editions.
 You'll be using this later in this tutorial.

 # Exercise
-- Your task is to run a static website in a container
+- Your task is to run a MySQL database service in a container.
-- You will use an existing image [static-site](https://hub.docker.com/r/dockersamples/static-site)
+- You need to find an appropriate MySQL image from the [Dockerhub](https://hub.docker.com/)
-- You are required download and run the image in detached mode. (docker run )
+- You are required run the image in detached mode. (docker run )
 >**Note:**  The `-d` flag enables **detached mode**, which detaches the running container from the terminal/shell and returns your prompt after the container starts.
 - Run `docker ps` to view the running containers.
 - Stop the container that you have just launched.
 In order to do this, you need the container ID.